cemfly/cemfly/README.md

 Hi
 ==================================

-I write code, design 3D parts, and try to make hardware and software play nice together.
+I write code, design 3D parts, and try to make hardware and software.
 Co-founder at Quantis.

 * 🌍  I'm based in Adana